MCQs Quadratic Equations Questions 3

 9. For any $n\in Z, $\omega^n$ is equivalent to one of

-25. The graph of a quadratic equation is
+17. The degree of a quadratic equation is

 The standard form of a quadratic equation is written as: